hussius/deeplearning-biology/README.md

 This is a list of implementations of deep learning methods to biology, originally published on [Follow the Data](https://followthedata.wordpress.com/).
 There is a slant towards genomics because that's the subfield that I follow most closely.

 Please, contribute to this growing list, especially in categories that I haven't covered well!
-Also, do add your contributions to [GitXiv](http://gitxiv.com/) as well if you can.

 You might also want to refer to the [awesome deepbio](https://github.com/gokceneraslan/awesome-deepbio) list.